These individuals influenced my artistic and intellectual growth.

 Erle Loran - art professor at U. C. Berkeley.

-Cezanne is generally understood to have played a major role in the transition from representational art to non-objective art.
+Cézanne played a major role in the transition from representational art to non-objective art.

 Gottardo Piazzoni - Swiss-born Bay Area painter.

-Clarence Glacken - geography professor at U. C. Berkeley.
+Clarence Glacken - Geography professor at U. C. Berkeley.

 Mr. Glacken introduced his students to the study of the history of ideas.
 He team-taught, with Paul Wheatley, Geography 100A and 100B, the two semester upper division class in geographic thought required of all Berkeley Geography majors and those graduate students who came to Berkeley from other colleges and universities.